Case 2 Closed Path

 6. Decision

-Do not start in the current scope.
+The current scope is a Closed Path under the selected assumptions.
 This is not a judgment about the team's capability — it is a mathematical result of three factors acting simultaneously:

 • Volume: 11 functions vs 5 in Case 1 — labor grows 3×.